|Products, Deals and People|

 Read more »

-On the NYSE, 3.1 billion shares changed hands, with a slight lead for advancing issues.
-On the NASDAQ, 2.8 billion shares traded, with a slight lead for decliners.
+On the NYSE, 3.1 billion shares changed hands with a ratio of 2.3 for declining issues to advancing issues, and on the NASDAQ, 3 billion shares traded, with declining issues outnumbering advancing issues 1.4 to 1.

 |Share the news with a friend!
 Pass the NewsDash along—and tell your friends/associates they can sign up for their own copy.